jistjoalal/youtube-agg/README.md

 todo:

 bugs:
-- viewCount + viewsPerSec were null momentarily on live
-  - this led to viewCount being displayed as 'NaN'
-  - it was a brand new video with potentially 0 views that caused it
 - inf scroll not working on mobile
 - flipmove leaving leftover elements
   - currently just rendering as null, need to remove